abs51295/ossprojects-wiki/Systers-Portal.md

 ### Your idea here

-If you have an idea of your how to improve Systers Portal, drop up a message to discuss it :)
+If you have an idea of your how to improve Systers Portal, drop us a message to discuss it :)

 ## Development Environment
 * Language: Python